 In 2021 the pilot "Big Talks for Little People" was successfully trialled in 5 schools involving 248 primary school students.
-The evaluation demonstrated that the program was effective in improving the well-being of students, enhancing their abilities to recognise and express emotions and a reduction in anxiety.
+The evaluation demonstrated that the program was effective in improving the well-being of students, enhancing their abilities to recognise and express emotions , reducing anxiety.
 There was also a 25% reduction in students reporting being bullied.

 Interviews with teachers and focus groups with students endorsed the program.
-Based upon student and teacher feedback the program has been revised to include power points for each lesson, more teacher information sheets including a topic on interoception and more animations on topics such as bullying.
+Based upon student and teacher feedback the program has been revised to include PowerPoints for each lesson, more teacher information sheets including a topic on 'Interoception' and more animations on topics such as 'Resilience' and 'Exclusion'.
 The recommendation was to upscale the module to a larger number of primary schools in 2022.